Supporting your child to return to learning

 If your child is not in education, employment or training

-Support is available for children aged 16-18 (sixth form age) who are not in education, employment or training.
+If your child is Not in Employment Education or Training (NEET) support is available.
+For children aged 16-18 (sixth form age) support is available from the EET Support Service (for younger age groups, contact your school).
 This will help them find a suitable offer of learning or progress to an apprenticeship.

 Oxfordshire's Family Information Service offers support around childcare, lists activities for young people, and contains lots of information to support families where a child has a disability, including learning difficulties or disabilities.
 Find out more about your local services and activities, search for facilities and childcare and more.

 FREE Mental Health Awareness training for parents in Oxfordshire

 Oxfordshire Parents can access free Mental Health Awareness training for parents delivered by Oxfordshire Youth and the Mental Wealth Academy.

 There are course dates throughout 2021 and courses are safely and conveniently delivered online.
 Find the most convenient dates for you and register at:

 The session helps parents support mental health of adolescents and young adults, and includes support to:

 - Identify emotional distress

 - Know where, and how, to signpost children and young people if you, or they, have a concern